webrecorder/pywb/docs/manual/ui-guide.rst

 However, there may be other reasons to embed pywb in an iframe.

-This can be doen simply by including something like:
+This can be done simply by including something like:

 .. code:: html